fshub-major/.github/profile/README.md

 Most of our projects are released under the MIT License unless otherwise specified.
 See the [LICENSE](LICENSE.md) file for details.

-© 2024 FSHub.
+© 2024 FsHub-Major.
 All rights reserved.